beamer-control

 Overview

-Beamer is a LaTeX class for creating slides for presentations. beamer-control allows you to simultaneously control two PDF viewers to synchronize slides—displayed with a projector—and notes—displayed a laptop screen. beamer-control uses the AT-SPI accessibility framework to communicate with any compatible PDF viewer.
+Beamer is a LaTeX class for creating slides for presentations. beamer-control allows you to simultaneously control two PDF viewers to synchronize slides—displayed with a projector—and notes—displayed on a laptop screen. beamer-control uses the AT-SPI accessibility framework to communicate with any compatible viewers, such as evince.

 Setup (in the case of the Awesome window manager)